bakkenbaeck/s10-beehome-display/README.md

 brew install woff2
 ```

 After installing the dependencies.
-Run `sh build.sh` from this directory to build the fonts.
+Run `sh build.sh` from ./src/build.sh to build the fonts.